OVERVIEW

 Walk to Palas de Rei

 The day begins with a steady climb through pine forests, corn fields and across meadows.
 Today’s high point is Sierra Ligonde (720m).
 Here you can make a small detour to the 14th-century Romanesque church of El Salvador at Vilar de Donas, a national monument to the Knights of Santiago.
-The last gentle climb of the day passes through age-old villages and descends into the village of Palas de Rei (Palace of the Kings), where you will spend tonight.
+The last gentle climb of the day passes through age-old villages before descending into the town of Palas de Rei (Palace of the Kings), where you will spend the night.

 Walk: 26km